-The statues governing Justice Court suits include, but are not limited to, the Texas Government Code, Chapter 27; the Texas Rules of Court; Texas Civil Practices and Remedies Code and the Texas Property Code.
+The statues governing Small Claims Court include, but are not limited to, the Texas Government Code, Chapter 28; the Texas Rules of Court; Texas Civil Practices and Remedies Code.

 Please be advised that the law prohibits a judge from communicating with you prior to trial about your pending case or a case that you may file.